cojen/Maker/docs/TypesAndValues.md

 - Enum
 - MethodType
 - MethodHandleInfo
+- Constable which is described by a DynamicConstantDesc

 Constants of type `MethodHandleInfo` are treated specially when assigning them to variable or parameters of type `MethodHandle`.
 A lookup is performed at runtime which resolves the `MethodHandle` instance.